srikaratvs/Azure-Data-Ninja-Series/Azure Synapse - Challenge/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 **Duration**: 120 minutes

 The first step in querying meaningful data is to create tables to house the data.
-In this case, we will create four different tables: SaleSmall, CustomerInfo, CampaignAnalytics, and Sales.
+In this case, we will create four different tables: SaleSmall_<'empid'>, CustomerInfo_<'empid'>, CampaignAnalytics_<'empid'>, and Sales_<'empid'>.
 When designing tables in Azure Synapse Analytics, we need to take into account the expected amount of data in each table, as well as how each table will be used.
 Utilize the following guidance when designing your tables to ensure the best experience and performance.

 Table design performance considerations